How to start intermittent fasting — the basics and tips

 It’s always a good idea to check with your doctor before making a big change to how you eat, especially if you have a history of diabetes, heart disease, or any other medical condition.
 They know you and your health history, so they’ll be well-placed to ensure you’re safe to start.

-One extra note here: If you’re currently pregnant or breastfeeding, we don’t recommend fasting, as you’ll have higher nutritional requirements that fasting can make difficult to meet.
-(You are supporting a little human to grow and develop, after all!)
+One extra note here: we don’t recommend fasting if you’re currently pregnant or breastfeeding, as you’ll have higher nutritional requirements that fasting can make difficult to meet.
+(You are supporting a little human in growing and developing, after all!)

 How do I know if I’m doing it right?